-Paige Miller recently graduated with a Bachelor’s Degree in Exercise Physiology from Florida State University in August of 2018.
-While in university, Paige was an active part of the Hallyu Wave Club (the Korean pop culture club) and the Korean American Student Association.
+Paige Miller recently graduated with a bachelor’s degree in Exercise Physiology from Florida State University in August of 2018.
+While at the university, Paige was an active part of the Hallyu Wave Club (the Korean pop culture club) and the Korean American Student Association.
 She participated in learning and performing k-pop dances, some of which include “Bboom Bboom” by Momoland and “Mic Drop (remix)” by BTS and Steve Aoki.

 Because of her interests in both Korean culture and teaching, Paige decided on teaching English in Korea after graduation.
 In February 2019, she began to teach in Seoul, South Korea at Seoul Dongho Elementary School.
 Keep reading to find out her initial process and how to apply to the same EPIK program Paige did.

 How long have you known that you wanted to teach in Korea?

 “I have been interested in Korean culture since I was in high school.
 However, it wasn’t until my junior year of college when I found out about the job opportunity from a family friend who had previously studied abroad.
 After further research and a burst of courage, I started to pursue teaching in Korea in my senior year of college.”

 What is EPIK?
 (Are they a recruiter for foreign English teachers in Korea?)

 “Firstly, EPIK is an acronym that stands for the English Program in Korea.
 Essentially, they are a government program that seeks to improve the English-speaking abilities of students while also facilitating cultural exchange between the students and English teachers.
 So while EPIK is not exactly a recruiter, I did use a recruiter called Korean Horizons to help facilitate my application to the program.”